bonitasoft/bonita-doc/md/migrate-from-an-earlier-version-of-bonita-bpm.md

 to 6.3.1), your current license remains valid after migration.

 ::: info
 Starting from version 7.3 there is no more bonita home folder.
-This means that, your installation does not have custom changes, you do not need to configure the bundle to use the bonita home for an installation migrated in 7.3.
+This means that, if your installation does not have any custom change, then you do not need to configure the bundle any further for an installation migrated in 7.3.

-If you have customized your configuration, you will have to use the [platform setup tool](BonitaBPM_platform_setup.md#update_platform_conf) to send your customized configuration files to the database where configuration files are stored from 7.3.
+On the other hand, if you have customized your configuration, you will have to use the [platform setup tool](BonitaBPM_platform_setup.md#update_platform_conf) to send your customized configuration files to the database where configuration is stored from 7.3.
 :::

 ![Migration steps](images/images-6_0/migration_bigsteps.png)